 The municipality or the employment authorities must inform the customer at the time of making an appointment that failure to attend or cancel the appointment without an acceptable reason may result in a fee and give instructions on how to cancel the appointment in advance.
 It is important to make sure that the immigrant has understood the possibility of being charged a fee.

 The municipality or the employment authority provide these instructions mainly in writing and, if necessary, send reminders concerning the reserved appointment.
-The Development and Administration Centre for Centres for Economic Development (KEHA Centre) is currently preparing a template containing information on the penalty fee and cancellation policy, which is translated into most languages used in integration services in Finland.
+The Development and Administration Centre for Centres for Economic Development (KEHA Centre) has been preparing a template containing information on the penalty fee and cancellation policy, which is translated into most languages used in integration services in Finland.
 Groups such as illiterate persons, persons with visual and hearing impairments and immigrants belonging to other special groups must also be taken into consideration when informing customers of the possibility of being charged a fee.

 Municipalities and wellbeing services counties that have the right to access the LAKO-AUTO functionality in the UMA system will be able to view information on persons residing in the municipality or region who are within the scope of the compensation.
 The data can be used to check the automated payments of the imputed reimbursements.
 Automatic payments do not cover victims of human trafficking or persons whose personal identity code or municipality of residence are not included in the UMA case management system or the Population Information System at the time of the establishment of the listing of the person or for whom a disclosure prohibition or a non-disclosure for personal safety reasons has been applied.